Call Now — 214-396-5309

 The best mep coordination and installation outcomes in Dallas start with a plan that is specific about access, inspection timing, and how the field team will sequence each trade.
 When a project has a tight corridor, a live tenant, or a short permit window, our job is to turn the scope into a practical plan that the superintendent, owner, and design team can all use without translation.

 We use the service scope to decide where the real schedule risk sits.
-If the package is driven by mechanical distribution and controls coordination, electrical service, panels, and branch systems, and domestic water and sanitary installations, then procurement, staging, and quality control have to be ordered around those items rather than around a generic milestone list.
+If the package is driven by oncor commercial electrical service coordination including metering specifications and service entrance design, dallas water utilities service connection pre-application and meter sizing coordination, and atmos gas pressure demand documentation and service line coordination for commercial and industrial facilities, then procurement, staging, and quality control have to be ordered around those items rather than around a generic milestone list.
 That is how Dallas projects avoid stop-start momentum and keep the critical path visible.

 Dallas owners also benefit from a delivery approach that treats coordination as an ongoing task instead of a one-time kickoff meeting.
 The practical questions are usually about who owns submittals, which vendor is handling each long-lead item, and how the job will transition from planning into field execution.
 Clear answers on those points reduce rework and make it easier to hold a schedule when the site gets busy.